khulnasoft/integrations-core/openstack_controller/README.md

 #### Prepare OpenStack

-Create a `datadog` user that is used in your `openstack_controller.d/conf.yaml` file.
+Create a `khulnasoft` user that is used in your `openstack_controller.d/conf.yaml` file.
 This user requires admin read-only permissions across your environment so that it can be run from a single node and read high level system information about all nodes and servers.

 #### Agent configuration